Skip to main content

 Paint Calculator

-โ— National avg ยท updated Feb 20
+● National avg · updated Feb 20

 How to Use the Paint Calculator

 Our paint calculator estimates how many gallons of paint you need based on your room dimensions and number of coats.
 We automatically deduct 15% for doors and windows to give you a realistic estimate.
+Need to measure your walls?
+Use our square footage calculator first.

 Coverage Assumptions